 The MIDP is a boutique program for mid-career professionals looking to lead global development efforts

-Duke University ranked in the top 10 universities in America by U.S. News & World Report 2020
+Duke University ranked #12 among national universities in America by U.S. News & World Report 2021

 The MIDP has a diverse student cohort and alumni that spans more than 100 countries